Advertisement

 Repot the plant into a new pot, which should be a little larger than the old one (perhaps 1 cm extra all round) if the plant has grown to fit its old pot.
 Replace fairly dry new compost around the roots and allow the plant to rest for about two weeks before watering to allow broken roots to heal.

 The Euphorbiaceae comprise a fascinating group of succulent and non-succulent plants, with a wide range of growth forms and sizes, and are well worth growing.
 However, the milky latex characteristic of plants in this group is very poisonous and should be treated with respect.
 Euphorbia latex should never be allowed to come into contact with the eyes and any contamination should be washed off the skin immediately.
-It is a good idea to make a habit of washing one's hands immediately after handling or re-potting any Euphorbia species.
+It is a good idea to make a habit of washing one's hands with soapy water immediately after handling or re-potting any Euphorbia species.

 |